No payments are required until six months after leaving school (36 months for allopathic and osteopathic medical students).

-- $1,000 – $12,500 for medical boards and clinical exams , including review courses, exam cost, and living expenses for allopathic (M.D.) and osteopathic (D.O.) medical students.
+- $1,000 – $12,500 for medical boards and clinical exams, including review courses, exam cost, and living expenses for students in allopathic (M.D.) osteopathic (D.O.) medical, dentistry, and podiatry programs.
 Your school must approve (certify) the amount needed.

 - $1,000 – $15,000 for residency interview and relocation expenses (up to $5,000 for interview travel and $10,000 for relocation) for allopathic and osteopathic medicine, dentistry, optometry, podiatry, and veterinary medicine students.

 - $1,000 – $5,000 for internship expenses for occupational therapy, pharmacy, physical therapy, and physicians assistant students.

 The aggregate loan limit, including all other educational debts, is:

 - $250,000 for allopathic or osteopathic medical and dentistry students

 - $180,000 for students in all other disciplines

 Determine how much student loan debt you can manage based on your potential earning power:

 Should I choose a variable or fixed interest rate?

 Variable interest rates are based on market conditions, so if market rates go up, so do your interest rate and monthly payments.
 Fixed interest rates stay the same over the life of the loan.
 Learn more about student loan interest rates.

 How do interest rates impact monthly payments?